JosephDenney/Covid_Analysis/Covid_Notebook.md

 ### Problem and Purpose

 #### This project will use forecasting to model Covid-19 deaths  based on current hospitalization, ventilator, and death data.
 I will be using API html links to bring in up to date data regularly.
-This project will use supervised learning in the form of ARIMA and SARIMAX in order to create time series death forecasts.
+This project will use supervised learning in the form of SARIMA and SARIMAX in order to create time series death forecasts.

 #### The purpose of this analysis is to provide an accurate forecast of Covid-19 related deaths as 2021 progresses.
 #### Our challenges are -